You’ll Undergo an Assessment Before Your OUI Class

-After being charged and convicted of drinking and driving, you will most likely be required to attend a mandatory drug and alcohol class.
-This course is designed specifically for DWI offenders and is intended to provide attendees with robust education on the serious and often deadly consequences of mixing alcohol, drugs, and driving.
+After being charged and convicted of drinking and driving, you will most likely be required to attend a mandatory drug and alcohol class (OUI Class).
+This course is designed specifically for OUI offenders and is intended to provide attendees with robust education on the serious and often deadly consequences of mixing alcohol, drugs, and driving.

-Here’s what you should know before you attend DWI class:
+Here’s what you should know before you attend OUI class:

 Initially, you’ll be asked a number of questions by facility staff to determine the nature of your drug and alcohol use.
 This enables them to place you within the program that is best suited to help you.